-(1) A court, on its own motion, may from time to time confer a reward on an offender who has been fully or substantially complying with the conditions of a drug treatment order (including such an order made by another court) by doing one or more of the following:
+(1) A court, on its own motion, may from time to time confer a reward on an offender who has been fully or substantially complying with the conditions of a drug treatment order (including such an order made by another court) by doing one or more of the following: Sentencing Act 1997

-- (a) varying the treatment and supervision part of the order; - (b) varying or cancelling an order under section 27M(1)(c); - (c) making an order that some or all of a period for which the custodial part of the drug treatment order is activated under section 27M(1)(d), but which the offender is yet to serve in a prison, is no longer activated; - (d) conferring on the offender any other reward that the court considers appropriate. - (2) Under subsection (1)(a), the court may do one or more of the following: - (a) add or remove program conditions; - (b) vary core or program conditions, other than the core condition attached under section 27G(1)(a), for example to reduce - (i) the frequency of treatment; or - (ii) the degree of supervision; or - (iii) the frequency of drug testing.
+Act No. 59 of 1997 s.
+27L Part 3A - Drug treatment orders (a)) varying the treatment and supervision part of the order; (b) varying or cancelling an order under section 27M(1)(c); (c) making an order that some or all of a period for which the custodial part of the drug treatment order is activated under section 27M(1)(d), but which the offender is yet to serve in a prison, is no longer activated; (d) conferring on the offender any other reward that the court considers appropriate. er subsection (1)(a), the court may do one or e of the following: (a) add or remove program conditions;

+- vary core or program conditions, other (b) than the core condition attached under section 27G(1)(a), example for to reduce - - the frequency of treatment; or (i)

+- the degree of supervision; or (ii) - the frequency of drug testing. (iii)

-27L.
-Cancellation reward
+Cancellation reward 27L.

-(1) A court, on its own motion, may cancel a drug treatment order (including such an order made by another court) as a reward if it is satisfied that -
+A court, on its own motion, may cancel a drug (1) treatment order (including such an order made by another court) as a reward if it is satisfied that -